griptape-ai/griptape-docs/docs/griptape-framework/data/artifacts.md

 ## TextArtifact

 Used for passing text data of arbitrary size around the framework.
-Can be used to count tokens with `token_count()` with a tokenizer and generate text embeddings with `embedding()` with an embeddings driver.
+It can be used to count tokens with `token_count()` with a tokenizer.
+It can also be used to generate a text embedding with `generate_embedding()` and access it with `embedding`.

 `TextStorageRamp` automatically stores `TextArtifact`s returned by tool activities and returns artifact IDs back to the LLM.